jajunk/OpenSourceProjectManegmentStandardDocuments/ExampleProjectDocs/accretion-linux-mvp.md

 ## 1. Introduction

-This document outlines the Minimum Viable Product (MVP) for Accretion Linux, a custom Linux distribution aimed at providing a lightweight and versatile operating system.
-The MVP represents the core features and functionality that must be implemented for the initial release.
+This document outlines the Minimum Viable Product (MVP) for Acreetion Linux, a custom Linux distribution aimed at providing a lightweight and versatile operating system.
+The MVP represents the core features and functionality that must be implemented for the ***initial release.***

 ## 2. MVP Goals